Judaeo-Spanish: Name

-"Ladino is not spoken, rather, it is the product of a word-for-word translation of Hebrew or Aramaic biblical or liturgical texts made by rabbis in the Jewish schools of Spain.
-In these translations, a specific Hebrew or Aramaic word always corresponded to the same Spanish word, as long as no exegetical considerations prevented this.
-In short, Ladino is only Hebrew clothed in Spanish, or Spanish with Hebrew syntax.
-The famous Ladino translation of the Bible, the Biblia de Ferrara (1553), provided inspiration for the translation of numerous Spanish Christian Bibles."

 The derivation of the name Ladino is complicated.
-Before the expulsion of Jews from Spain, the word meant literary Spanish, as opposed to other dialects or Romance in general, as distinct from Arabic.
-(The first European language grammar and dictionary, of Spanish, referred to it as ladino or ladina.
+Before the expulsion of Jews from Spain, the word meant "literary Spanish" as opposed to other dialects, or "Romance" distinct from Arabic.
+One derivation has Ladino as derived from the verb enladinar, meaning "to translate", from when Jews, Christians and Arabs translated works from Hebrew, Greek, and Arabic into Spanish during the times of Alfonso X of Castile.
+(The first European language grammar and dictionary, of Spanish referred to it as ladino or ladina.
 In the Middle Ages, the word Latin was frequently used to mean simply 'language', particularly one understood: a latiner or latimer meant a translator.)
 Following the Expulsion, Jews spoke of "the Ladino" to mean the word-for-word translation of the Bible into Old Spanish.
-By extension, it came to mean that style of Spanish generally in the same way that (among Kurdish Jews) Targum has come to mean Judeo-Aramaic and (among Jews of Arabic-speaking background) sharħ has come to mean Judeo-Arabic.
+By extension, it came to mean that style of Spanish generally in the same way that (among Kurdish Jews) Targum has come to refer to Judeo-Aramaic languages and Arab Jews, sharḥ has come to mean Judeo-Arabic.